Statutory Holidays 2017

 |Newfoundland and Labrador||Saskatchewan|

-Public holidays in Canada are known as statutory holidays.
+Statutory holidays in Canada are also known as public holidays.
 Holidays are legislated by the federal, provincial and territorial government bodies.
 Canadians observe New Year’s Day, Good Friday, Canada Day, Labor Day and Christmas Day as nationwide statutory holidays.
 In addition to that, each province or territory observes its’ own provincial or territorial statutory holidays.

 Employees may request and obtain time off for traditional religious observances practiced by the Jewish, Eastern Orthodox or Muslim faiths.